 Do you love the look of denim slipcovers but want more color than white or natural?
 You’re in luck!
 Cotton bull denim and yarn dyed denim fabrics are showing up in all kinds of colors — from earthy neutrals to saturated brights to classic blues.
 Here are a few colorful denim slipcovers to spark ideas for your next project.

-This Mist cotton bull denim is a chalky sage-aqua color.
+This cotton bull denim in color Mist is a chalky aqua color.
 You have to see it in person — it’s soooo pretty.
 I’ve been drooling over it ever since I made a slipcover copy for this Arhaus Baldwin chair.

 A cheery yellow denim slipcover and sunshine streaming through the window.
 You can’t beat that happy combo 🙂